 ‘Sorry, my bad.
 It’s ok, I’ll order something else, I can see that this is important to you.’

 Her face softened in relief.
 Harry messaged George through his aug and he came over.
-Karen got her soup, and Harry ordered a salad.
+Hannah got her soup, and Harry ordered a salad.

 The awkward silence that followed was something Harry was starting to get used to.
 They’d gotten along so well for the first year, it was only these last six months where they were settling into one another that the differences had started to flare up.
 Maybe that was it, the aug picking up on the increase in arguments, the two of them hitting some threshold in disagreements which marked a transition to something serious.
 It was an intriguing idea, and Harry started musing on the mechanisms behind the algorithm.
 It couldn’t be anything picked out of the conversation: they were protected by the old privacy laws and none of the content got back to the telcos.
 If someone had built a signature for arguments, it must have been something in the emotional response markers sent in the metadata streams and some sort of locational correlation between the two of them.
 It was certainly a candidate.